All Episodes

 They don't even have another frame of reference to try something different.

-So, like that is their god, the culture, and then if it's not the culture, it's political parties.
+And then if it's not the culture, it's political parties.

-Yeah, it was a god.
+Yeah, he was a God.

-Yeah, that's that's what they're going.
+Yeah, that's what they're going, oh, this isn't that.

-The other side will argue that Trump's a kind of god, won't they?
+The other side will argue that Trump's a kind of God, won't they?

-Like, have you ever watched Jimmy Kimmel?
+Have you ever watched Jimmy Kimmel?

 Even if you absolutely reject Christ or you absolutely reject conservatism, now there's this entire movement talking about those issues.

-Like when, like just 20 years ago, it was like a Brittany Spears has got that fucking snake round her neck and she snogged Madonna, or like Usher's said a thing, you know, like you know, like now, like don't it already seem like who cares if Kanye West is saying the N-word or whatever?
+Like when like just 20 years ago, it was like, Britney Spears has got that fucking snake around her neck and she snogged Madonna or like Usher's said a thing.

-Even though if you only looked at the superficial data, on one side it was middle-aged white men, Tucker Carlson, Joe Rogan, that's the sp tip of the spear of new media.
+Even though if you only looked at the superficial data, on one side it was middle-aged white men, Tucker Carlson, Joe Rogan, that's the tip of the spear of new media.

 It's not the same game no more.

-There's a new game, and Charlie Kirk has been murdered, I think, in part because you know, I'm not saying from a conspiratorial, more of a sort of a phenomenological perspective because he is he's the first person like that of note where something weird and radical has happened, and that's without getting into you know who did it and for what reason.
+And Charlie Kirk has been murdered, I think, in part because, you know, I'm not saying from a conspiratorial, more of a sort of a phenomenological perspective, because he is, he's the first person like that of note where something weird and radical has happened.

 That's what it's almost beyond that.

-Tell me a few things, or like tell me, do you think that it's different from any other social movement that you've been affected by or impacted?
+Like, tell me, do you think that it's different from any other social movement that you've been affected by or impacted?

-Do you feel like there's something about it that's authentic and real and deep, or do you think it's just another exploitable thing that'll end up leading to a more nationalistic political leader getting in in England?
+Or do you think it's just another exploitable thing that'll end up leading to a more nationalistic political leader getting in in England?

 No, it's definitely more authentic.

-We need to see a change, Christian values again, And I think that's what's starting to happen.
+And I think that's what's starting to happen.

 You know, we need it.

-Yeah, and again, like just 20 years ago, it was ridiculous.
+And again, like just 20 years ago, it was ridiculous.

-Like, why are they so interested in Miley Cyrus's virginity and why are they so interested in that?
+And why are they so interested in that?

 They're not looking at it from a spiritual perspective, i.e.

-The other thing that I said at them VMAs was um, as well as them silly jokes about the chastity rings of those lads there, was about George W. Bush.
+The other thing that I said at them VMAs was, um, as well as them silly jokes about the chastity rings of those lads there, was about George W. Bush.

-I got a bunch of death threats, and what but what I can tell you is the things about it that were Christian, I remember there were critiques of George W. Bush and Tony Blair at the time, people were like asked whether or not they prayed together, like whether Blair and Bush prayed together about the bombing of Iraq.
+People were like asked whether or not they prayed together, like whether Blair and Bush prayed together about the bombing of Iraq.

-That was one thing where Christianity was discussed, and of course, when I was briefly studying religion and politics, I heard that in a way you could regard that as Christian violence, that you know, if you want to, you know, if you're gonna because the critique they were offering is if you're gonna say that 9-11 is Muslim extremist violence, and we all know that there's some a lot more complications to that story these days, that perhaps you could say it's Christian violence when a Christian in vote commons country goes and bombs the Middle East in order to get resources or whatever, and that's a sort of an interesting argument.
+That, you know, if you want to, you know, if you're going to, because the critique they were offering is if you're going to say that 9-11 is Muslim extremist violence, and we all know that there's a lot more complications to that story these days, that perhaps you could say it's Christian violence when a Christian in Vote Commons country goes and bombs the Middle East in order to get resources or whatever.

 But what I'm the point I'm trying to make is that it seems to me now that people are actually interested in a very Christ-centered version of Christianity, i.e., the living figure, the living resurrected figure, Jesus Christ, and how that has a kind of like we've talked about this before, a sort of a trippy impact on you.

-Like when me and Jake and Dave were at the Bible Museum, the sort of feeling you get is a kind of like when looking at this uh ceramic mural floor recently uncovered in Israel from the second century AD,
+Like when me and Jake and Dave were at the Bible Museum, the sort of feeling you get is a kind of like, like when looking at this ceramic mural floor recently uncovered in Israel from the second century AD, where the symbol of the fish is used, yet martyrs female are named, and in Greek it inscribed is Christ is God.

 It's like a weird psychedelic feeling.